AkshathRaghav/cubot.io/README.md

 # Installation

-1. Download the Cubot.jar file above
+1. Download the Cubot.jar file above ( Version 1.0; v2.0 coming at the end of the month )
 2. Go to your project on Intellij or Eclipse
 3. Click on Files on the top left corner, and then click on Project Structure
 <br>